Tanvik-hub/QuickEats-backend/README.md

 **QuickEats** utilizes MongoDB, a NoSQL database, to store vendor, restaurant, food item, and user data.
 MongoDB's flexibility and scalability make it an ideal choice for managing the dynamic nature of the food delivery platform.

 ## Title of the App:
-- QuickEats: Connecting Hungry Hearts to Happy Kitchens!
+- QuickEats: Connecting Hungry Hearts to Happy Kitchens!🍜🍝🍔🍕

 - Currently i am developing frontend dashvoard for this project!